-Not everyone is a fan of the Quantic Dream games and the developer’s releases tend to have a polarising effect on the gaming community and critics alike.
+Not everyone is a fan of the Quantic Dream games.
 Many criticise them for incoherent storylines and bad characters, along with limited interactivity and too many quick-time events (QTEs); and founder David Cage is often called out for being a poor writer who’d rather make a move than a video game.

 Personally though, I love their games and have eagerly awaited their releases ever since playing Fahrenheit in 2005.
 Heavy Rain was an interactive drama that turned out to be an exhilarating experience and I was immediately sucked into Jodie and Aiden’s world in Beyond: Two Souls.
 I’ve not yet played Quantic Dream’s first title, Omikron: The Nomad Soul, but it’s on my wishlist and I’ll hopefully tick it off very soon.